amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 ### Mirissa

-We asked our friendly hosts at our Homestay ([Sun Ray Rest][13]) if we could use their Government / Water Board line for drinking water.
+We asked our friendly hosts at our Homestay ([Sun Ray Rest][13]) to use their Government / Water Board line for drinking water.
 They were very obliging and refilled our bottles for us.
 If you are open to trying this option, definitely ask your accomodation about it!

 ### Dickwella / Hiriketiya Beach